MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Defender_XDR.md

 You're a Security Operations Analyst working at a company that deployed both Microsoft Defender XDR and Microsoft Sentinel.
 You need to prepare for the Unified Security Operations Platform connecting Microsoft Sentinel to Defender XDR.
 Your next step will be to install the Defender XDR Content Hub solution and deploy the Defender XDR data connector to Microsoft Sentinel.

+>**Important:** Be aware that there are capability differences between the azure Microsoft Sentinel portal and Sentinel in the Microsoft Defender XDR portal **[Portal capability differences](https://learn.microsoft.com/azure/sentinel/microsoft-sentinel-defender-portal#capability-differences-between-portals)**.

 ### Task 1: Connect Defender XDR

 In this task, you deploy the Microsoft Defender XDR connector.